Avocarrot/json2view/README.md

 * `widget` : canonicalName of View (for views in package `android.widget` you can ommit `android.widget`)
 * `properties` : list of properties for the view. ([Available Properties](https://github.com/Avocarrot/koukouroukou/wiki/Available-Properties)) By default we add `layout_width` & `layout_height` with value `wrap_content'
-* `views` : (optional) for View Group add children views
+* `views` : children views for ViewGroup _(optional)_

 eg. json to create a empty TextView
 ```javascript
 {
     "widget": "android.widgetTextView",
 	"properties": []
 }
 ```

 eg. json to create a TextView with textSize : 12sp and text : "Hello Avocarrot!"
 ```javascript
 {
     "widget": "TextView",